-Processing content B: Echo averaging is activated when the wiper feature is turned on.
+Processing content B: Echo averaging is automatically turned on from off when the wiper feature is turned on.
 You can see how the picture changes with the echo averaging turned off and turned on.

 To activate the wiper feature, do the following: